autonomys/auto-sdk/packages/auto-drive/README.md

 ### How to use it?

-For interacting with auto-drive API would be needed to create an API.
-For that purpose, follow the following steps:
+To interact with the Auto-Drive API, you'll need to create an API key.
+Follow these steps:

 - Go to [Auto-Drive](https://ai3.storage) and login with your preffered SSO.
 - Once you're logged in, click on the profile section at the left-sided menu.